Moist Gingerbread Spice Snack Cake

 - Slice, serve, enjoy!
 Leftover frosted cake keeps well covered tightly in the refrigerator for up to 5 days.
 The flavor gets even better after a day or two.

 Make ahead tip: The cake can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
 Frosted or unfrosted cake can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 Honestly, it tastes much better fresh!

 Different size pans: Always bake at 350.
 I do not suggest baking this cake in anything shorter than a 9-inch or 10-inch springform pan.
 9-inch cake pans or square baking pans are too short.
 Rather, bake in a 10 or 11-inch square bake pan or an 11x7 rectangle pan.
 The bake times will all be relatively 35 minutes.
 Use a toothpick inserted in the center of the cake to test for doneness.
 If it comes out clean, the cake is done.
 There may not be enough batter for a 9x13 cake pan.
-If you try it, the cake will be a little thin and the bake time will be less.
-That is why I suggest an 11x7 pan instead.
-For cupcakes, fill liners halfway and bake for 20 minutes give or take.
-This cake will not fit into a bundt pan.
-You will likely have to make two batches of batter and fill the bundt 3/4 full.
-I'm unsure of the exact bake time.
-Do not double this recipe as it risks overmixing and a dense cake.
+If you try it, the cake will be a little thin and the bake time will be shorter.
+(That' s why I suggest an 11x7 pan instead!)
+For cupcakes, fill liners halfway and bake for 20-22 minutes.
+This cake doesn't fit into a bundt pan.
+Prepare two batches of batter and fill the bundt 3/4 full.
+(I'm unsure of the exact bake time.)

 Adapted from Gingerbread Muffins with Sweet Lemon Glaze